-Sugar-Free Chocolate - This recipe calls for a full 8-ounce bag, such as Lily's Chocolate Chips, if you'd like to completely cover the healthy peanut butter balls in chocolate.
+Sugar-Free Chocolate - This recipe calls for a full 8-ounce bag of sugar free chocolate chips, such as Lily's Chocolate Chips, if you'd like to completely cover the healthy peanut butter balls in chocolate.
 I know good sugar-free chocolate is not cheap so you alternatively you could roll these in cocoa powder and just do a drizzle of chocolate or roll them in coconut.

 My tip for having even peanut butter balls is to scoop with a cookie scoop.
 I love my set of cookie scoops.
 I have 3 different sizes and use them for everything from cookies and cupcakes to meatballs and chicken nuggets.

-These Healthy Peanut Butter Balls have plenty of room for customization.
+These have plenty of room for customization in low carb peanut butter balls.
 Here are some ideas:

-Coconut Peanut Butter Balls - Stir in some coconut flakes.
+Coconut PB Balls - Stir in some unsweetened shredded coconut flakes.

-Crunchy Peanut Butter Balls - Add in some coarsely chopped peanut as well as the finely chopped peanuts.
+Crunchy Peanut Butter Balls - Add in some coarsely chopped peanuts as well as the finely chopped peanuts.

-Chocolate Chip Peanut Butter Balls - Boost the chocolate and throw some chocolate chips into the filling.
+Chocolate Chip PB Balls - Boost the chocolate and throw some chocolate chips into the filling.

 These do flatten a little from the ball shape as they chill.
 If you really want round peanut butter balls I think adding a mixin would help.

-I hope you enjoy my Healthy Peanut Butter Balls!
+I hope you enjoy my Keto Peanut Butter Balls!